UCL-CORU/CHD-research-code/03 Diagnosis and comorbidity identification/Readme.md

 ## Contents

-03 Diagnosis and comorbidity identification: R files and Mapping files
+03 Diagnosis and Comorbidity Identification: R files and Mapping files

 R files allow to use NCHDA diagnosis and comorbidity codes to derive at record level: